USS Coral Sea (CV-43): World cruise, deployments to the Mediterranean, final years

 On 13 October 1985, Coral Sea returned to the Mediterranean for her first Sixth Fleet deployment since 1957.
 Commanded by Captain Robert H. Ferguson, with CVW-13 embarked, it was also the first deployment of the new F/A-18 Hornet to the Mediterranean.
-The Hornets were assigned to VFA-131, VFA-132, VMFA-314 and VMFA-323 on Coral Sea.
+The Hornets were assigned to VFA-131, VFA-132, VMFA-314, and VMFA-323 on Coral Sea.

 On 2 January 1986, EA-6B Prowlers from VAQ-135 reported aboard.
-The Squadron was called on a "No Notice Deployment" by The Joint Chiefs of Staff to augment CVW-13 with Electronic Countermeasures/Jamming Support.
+The squadron was called on a "No Notice Deployment" by the Joint Chiefs of Staff to augment CVW-13 with electronic countermeasures/jamming support.

 On 24 March 1986, Libyan Armed Forces units fired missiles at Sixth Fleet forces operating in the Gulf of Sidra after declaring international waters as their own.
 A missile (originating from an SA-5 missile site at Sirte) attack on CV-43's aircraft (Prowler/Hornet package) conducting a "Blue Darter" fell short and dropped into the Mediterranean.
 VFA-131 F/A-18's from Coral Sea and flew combat air patrols, protecting the carrier groups from Libyan aircraft.
 The Hornets were frequently called upon to intercept and challenge numerous MiG-23s, MiG-25s, Su-22s, and Mirages sent out by Libya to harass the fleet.

-On 5 April 1986, in response to the US show of force, the La Belle Discothèque in West Berlin, the Federal Republic of Germany was bombed, resulting in the death of one U.S. serviceman and many injured.
+On 5 April 1986, in response to the US show of force, the La Belle Discothèque in West Berlin, Federal Republic of Germany, was bombed, resulting in the death of one U.S. serviceman and many injured.

-On 15 April 1986, aircraft from Coral Sea and America, as well as USAF F-111Fs from RAF Lakenheath in the UK, struck targets in Libya as part of "Operation El Dorado Canyon".
+On 15 April 1986, aircraft from Coral Sea and America, as well as USAF F-111Fs from RAF Lakenheath in the UK, struck targets in Libya as part of Operation El Dorado Canyon.
 The Hornets went into action for the first time, flying several ship-to-shore air strikes against Libyan shore installations that were harassing the fleet.
-During this action, the Hornets from Coral Sea attacked and destroyed the SA-5 missile site at Sirte which had been "painting" US aircraft on its radars.
-This was the combat debut for the Hornet, and incidentally marked the first combat use of the AGM-88 HARM anti-radiation missile.
-The Hornets attacked the SAM sites in bad weather and at wave top heights.
+During this action, the Hornets from Coral Sea attacked and destroyed the SA-5 missile site at Sirte, which had been "painting" U.S. aircraft on its radars.
+This was the combat debut for the Hornet and incidentally marked the first combat use of the AGM-88 HARM antiradiation missile.
+The Hornets attacked the SAM sites in bad weather and at wave-top heights.
 All of them returned without mishap.